 We discuss an implementation of interacting E and S machines.
-Instead of implementing both machines side-by-side, we propose an implementation that integrates the E and S machine into a single machine, which constitutes the core of the programmable microkernel.
+Instead of implementing both machines side-by-side, we propose an implementation that integrates the E and S machine into a single machine, which constitutes the core of the programmable microkernel (Alg.
+1).
 An important aspect of an integrated implementation is to determinize correctly the logical order in which the E and S machine are invoked.
 For example, logically, the E machine should be invoked before the S machine when an E code trigger is enabled at the same time instant when an S code timeout expires because the E code may release tasks that require immediate scheduling service from the S code.
-An integrated E and S machine interprets system code that may consist of E code and S code instructions.
-Figure 16 shows an example of system code that implements the E code of Figure 3 interacting with the S code of Figure 5.
-Logically, after the E code at the address $a_0$ in Figure 3 has been executed, the S machine is invoked to execute the S code at the address $a_0$ in Figure 5.
-Operationally, instead of executing E and S code in different programs, we append the S code to the E code as shown in the example and use the integrated machine.
-For example, after executing the $future(g, a_1)$ instruction, the machine immediately proceeds to the $dispatch(t_2)$ instruction, creates a thread instance with the task $t_2$ , and then executes $t_2$ .
-Logically, the E machine terminates and is then followed by an invocation of the S machine, which evaluates the release ports to determine the release status of the tasks.
-System code is a more succinct representation of this behavior.
-Note that the idle and fork instructions in the S code of Figure 5 are not necessary in the system code of Figure 16.
+An integrated E and S machine interprets microcode that may consist of E code and S code instructions.